 Rosa Parks Transit Equity Day

-Transit Equity Day is a national day of action observed on February 4th to commemorate the life and legacy of Rosa Parks on her birthday, who would have turned 110 this year.
-Santa Rosa CityBus, Petaluma Transit, and Sonoma County Transit will honor Rosa Parks legacy and contributions to transit equity by inviting everyone to ride Fare-Free on all regular public bus routes all day on Saturday, Feb.
-4.
+Transit Equity Day is a national day of action observed on February 4th to commemorate the life and legacy of Rosa Parks on her birthday.
+Santa Rosa CityBus, Petaluma Transit, and Sonoma County Transit will honor Rosa Parks legacy and contributions to transit equity by inviting everyone to ride Fare-Free on all regular public bus routes all day on February 4.

 Rosa Parks was born on Feb.
 4, 1913 and died in 2005 at 92-years-old.
 She became a key figure in the Civil Rights movement when she refused to give up her seat on a segregated Montgomery, Alabama public transit bus and was arrested in December 1955.